nuxt-community/lunr-module/README.md

 - type `String`
 - default `search-index`

 On build of your project the created search indexes will be emitted as webpack assets.
-This options tells what path under `nuxt.publicPath` should be used.
+This option determines the path under `nuxt.publicPath` should be used.

 > With default configurations for Nuxt.js and this module the English search index is available under `/_nuxt/search-index/en.json`